 - Modifying your living quarters to allow for wheelchair accessibility

 - Loss of future enjoyment of life

 If your injuries are likely to cause you pain and suffering for years rather than months, your lawyer will adjust the demand for payment to compensate you fairly.

 What is a fair injury settlement with an insurance company?

 The answer to this question depends on several factors.
 Usually, a fair settlement is determined based on the kind of injury you have, the quality and ability of your personal injury attorney, and the amount of insurance available.

 In Georgia, an injury victim is entitled to compensation for the harms and losses suffered.
 This usually means your past and future medical expenses, your lost pay as a result of your injuries, and your pain and suffering–including any future limitations caused by your injury.

 “Fair” may also depend on your expectations and the conduct of the at-fault driver.

-Our firm will discuss with you what other victims have received for similar injuries and under similar circumstances.
-If the insurance company makes an offer below that range, we will discuss your options of making a counter-offer and continue to negotiate or file a lawsuit.
+A careful attorney will discuss with you what other victims have received for similar injuries and under similar circumstances.
+If the insurance company makes an offer below that range, your options may include making a counter-offer and continuing to negotiate or filing a lawsuit.
 Insurance adjusters often make better and larger settlement offers to attorneys and law firms that have a reputation for filing suit against low-ball offers.

 An attorney’s understanding of convincing arguments, such as how the accident has affected your enjoyment of life and how much it could cost you in the future, comes from years of practice and a wealth of experience.
 For this reason, it is usually in your best interest to choose a lawyer who has a long and successful history of winning personal injury cases.